 - Fraud, waste, or other abuse

 - Any other ethical or legal concerns

 Reports of any type made through the SPEAK2US hotline are received by a third-party vendor, reviewed by impartial individuals at Hopkins, and directed to the appropriate university or health system representative for resolution and/or follow-up.
 Reports can be made anonymously, and every effort is made to handle complaints with objectivity and discretion.

 Additionally, anyone who reports a concern in good faith cannot be subject to adverse action, including separation, demotion, suspension, or loss of benefits in retaliation for filing a report.

 The SPEAK2US hotline is just one of several important university resources available to file reports or complaints.
-Other resources include the Office of Institutional Equity, Campus Safety and Security, and the Johns Hopkins Student Assistance Program.
+Other resources include the Office of Institutional Equity and Campus Safety and Security.